WebAssembly/spec/spectec/test-prose/TEST.md

 - the function (FUNC x (LOCAL t)* expr) is valid with the function type t_1* -> t_2? if:
   - the function type C.TYPES[x] exists.
   - C.TYPES[x] is t_1* -> t_2?.
-  - Under the context C with .LOCALS appended by t_1* :: t* with .LABELS appended by [t_2?] with .RETURN appended by ?(t_2?), the expression expr is valid with the result type t_2?.
+  - Under the context C with .LOCALS appended by t_1* :: t* and .LABELS appended by [t_2?] and .RETURN appended by ?(t_2?), the expression expr is valid with the result type t_2?.

 Global_ok
 - the global (GLOBAL gt expr) is valid with the global type gt if: